Speech Language Pathology, MS

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.

 The deadline for application is Jan.
-15. All applications to the MS program must be submitted through the Central Application Service for Communication Science and Disorders (CSDCAS) and to the graduate program at the University of Iowa.
+1. All applications to the MS program must be submitted through the Central Application Service for Communication Science and Disorders (CSDCAS).

 For detailed information regarding the evaluation of applicants, application materials and requirements, and other matters, see Graduate Programs on the department's website.